-The subjects are spread fairly evenly (6-7 subjects per semester) and the exams and course papers are too (2-4 per semester and 0-1 per semester, respectively).
+The subjects are spread fairly evenly (6-8 subjects per semester) and the exams and course papers are, too (2-4 per semester and 0-1 per semester, respectively).
 The practice modules are more concentrated.
-As far as the credits are concerned this is taken care of by a slightly lower number of examinations in those semesters.
+As far as the credits are concerned this is taken care of by a slightly lower number of examinations in the semesters with professional practice.
 The internships (professional practice) take place in blocks at the beginning and the end of terms, so that the teaching of the modules is not interrupted and every student has the opportunity to attend all modules.
-Since the employers do not seem to feel overwhelmed by several students entering their internships at the same time, this concept is viable.
+Since almost students are part-time students who do their internships with the company unit they are employed at the employers are not overwhelmed by several students entering their internships at the same time; thus this concept is viable.

 The modules are structured in a logical and systematic way.
 It is obvious that there has been a process of coordination, so that module contents are not repetitive.
 In some cases the modules are small in size, with just 3 ECTS.
-That might be a concern if it led to a number of exams higher than otherwise necessary, but, according to the opinions of students and alumni that does not seem to be a problem (§33)
+That might be a concern if it led to a number of exams higher than otherwise necessary, but, according to the opinions of students and alumni that does not seem to be a problem (§33).